cfrg/draft-irtf-cfrg-vdaf/draft-irtf-cfrg-vdaf.md

 Aggregators.
 The semantics of this parameter is specific to the aggregation function, but in general it is used to represent the set of "queries" that can be made by the Collector on the batch of measurements.
-For example, the aggregation parameter is used to represent the candidate prefixes in the Poplar1 VDAF ({{poplar1}}).
+For example, the aggregation parameter is used to represent the prefixes in the prefix-counting functionality of of Poplar1 discussed in {{introduction}}.

 Execution of a DAF has four distinct stages: